-In Year 8 Perins students choose their Key Stage 4 courses early in the summer term.
+In Year 8 Perins students choose their Key Stage 4 courses early in the Spring term.
 We work hard to give parents and students the information they need about the courses that they will spend the next three years studying.
-Students are able to study up to a maximum of 10 GCSE subjects as follows:
+Students will study up to 10 GCSE subjects or a maximum of 11 GCSE’s if studying separate Science’s.

 In Key Stage 4 all students study English Language, English Literature, Maths and Science.
 They will also have two hours of PE per week and each student will take modules of compulsory Religious Education spread throughout Years 9 and 10, delivered by our Personal Development Learning (PDL) team.

-Students choose four additional subjects to study at Key Stage 4 alongside the core curriculum.
-The majority of students are encouraged to take both a language and a humanities subject, giving them a combination of subjects which forms the English Baccalaureate and demonstrates ability and achievement in a broad range of academic subjects.
-All students are required take at least one additional subject from the Baccalaureate list: Computing, History, Geography, French and Spanish.
+Students choose six additional subjects to study in Year 9 alongside the core curriculum.
+All students will study at least language and one humanities subject, giving them a combination of subjects which forms the English Baccalaureate and demonstrates ability and achievement in a broad range of academic subjects.
+All students are then required to select 4 further subjects to study from 5 blocks (categories).

-For their remaining subjects, students can choose from the courses offered by the Creative Arts, Technology and Sport Departments or, of course, select additional Baccalaureate subjects.
-We offer a range of qualifications in these areas including GCSEs, vocational courses at college, BTECs (a GCSE equivalent) and Cambridge National Qualifications.
+Students will choose at least one subject from 5 blocks; A Language, Humanity, Enterprise, Creative Arts and a ‘Free Choice’ block.
+We offer a range of qualifications including GCSEs, BTECs (a GCSE equivalent), and Cambridge National Qualifications.
 These add breadth and depth to the diversity of our Key Stage 4 curriculum.

 We recommend that students continue to study a balanced academic curriculum in Key Stage 4.
 It is difficult for students aged just 12 or 13 to know what they might want to do in the future and we want to ensure that they are well placed to choose from a wide range of options, not only at A level but also when looking at the vast range of courses available in Higher Education, including applying to top universities.
 We want to ensure that our students “keep doors open” to make further choices in the future.
 We help students to balance a number of important factors: